UK and France agree to send some migrants arriving in Britain by boat back to France

 LONDON — (AP) — Britain and France agreed Thursday to a pilot plan that will send some migrants who cross the English Channel on small boats back to France as the U.K. government struggles to tamp down criticism that it has lost control of the country’s borders.

-U.K. Prime Minister Keir Starmer and French President Emmanuel Macron announced the deal Thursday morning in London.
-While the initial program will involve only 50 people a week, U.K. officials suggest it is a major breakthrough because it sets a precedent that migrants who reach Britain illegally can be returned to France.
+U.K. Prime Minister Keir Starmer and French President Emmanuel Macron announced the deal Thursday in London.
+While the initial program a limited number of people, U.K. officials suggest it is a major breakthrough because it sets a precedent that migrants who reach Britain illegally can be returned to France.

+"There is no silver bullet here, but with a united effort, new tactics and a new level of intent, we can finally turn the tables,'' Starmer told reporters at a news conference.
+“For the very first time, migrants arriving via small boat will be detained and returned to France in short order.”

-Small boat crossings have become a potent political issue in Britain, fueled by pictures of people smugglers piling migrants into overcrowded, leaky inflatable boats on the French coast.
+Small boat crossings have become a potent political issue in Britain, fueled by pictures of smugglers piling migrants into overcrowded, l eaky inflatable boats on the French coast.
 So far this year, more than 21,000 people have arrived in the UK in small boats, up 56% from the same period last year.

 The measure announced Thursday is part of broader efforts to build closer cooperation with France, as well as countries further up the migrants’ routes from Africa and the Middle East.